-What is Cognitive Ability?
+What is Cognitive Ability

-It's the brain's way of processing information and making decisions, which are essential skills for navigating the world around us.
+It's the brain's way of processing information and making decisions, which are essential cognitive skills for navigating the world around us.

-Cognitive ability is often considered synonymous with intelligence, but it encompasses a broader range of mental skills and processes.
+Cognative ability is often considered synonymous with intelligence, but it encompasses a broader range of mental skills and processes.

 Components of Cognitive Ability